-- 1. Successful completion of the following Pre-nursing courses with a grade of "C" or higher (not C-): Nursing Notes, Medical Terminology, General Psychology, Statistics, General Chemistry, 2 semesters of Anatomy & Physiology, and Microbiology. - 2.
+- 1. Successful completion of the following Pre-nursing courses with a grade of "C" or higher (not C-): Nursing Notes, Medical Terminology, General Psychology, Statistics, General Chemistry, 2 semesters of Anatomy & Physiology, and Microbiology.
+See note below regarding pass/fail grading options during spring and summer 2020. - 2.
 Successful completion of the science courses A&P I, A&P II, and Microbiology with a "C" or higher (not C-) within the past 5 years. - 3.
 Courses considered for admission to the Nursing Program must appear on the student's Methodist University transcript. - 4.
 Students may be considered for conditional acceptance to the Nursing Program with General Education core semester hours still outstanding.
 No more than 3 General Education core classes outstanding is recommended.
 All remaining General Education core requirements must be completed by the end of the summer semester prior to entering the senior year of nursing courses. - 5.
 Cumulative GPA of 2.8 or higher on a 4.0 scale. - 6.
 Completion of the required nursing entrance exam. - 7.
-Signed validation of the Nursing Program Essential Functions for Admission, Progression, and Graduation form. - 8.
-Submission of a completed supplemental application to the Nursing Department by the advertised deadline with all required supporting documents. - 9.
+Signed validation of the Nursing Program Essential Functions for Admission, Progression, and Graduation form.

+- 8. Submission of a completed supplemental application to the Nursing Department by the advertised deadline with all required supporting documents. - 9.
 Interview with the Nursing Program Admissions Committee. - 10.
 Applicants to the Pre-Licensure B.S.N.
 Program must be current Methodist University students.
 Transfer students may be accepted but should read the section below titled "Transfer Students".